 In 2002 Braverman licensed a Canadian company to manufacture the Stinger Pen Pistol in Sault Ste.
 Marie, Michigan under the name Stinger Manufacturing.
 The company ceased operations in 2004, but not due to lack of sales, but politics.

-R J Braverman LLC has filed a new Pen Gun Patent and is working to reintroduce the Stinger Pen Gun in 2026 with threaded barrels.
-We will offer the classic 2-inch in 22LR, a 2.5-inch in 22WMR and 12-inch barrels for enhanced long range accuracy for small game hunting and target shooting.
+R J Braverman LLC has filed a new Pen Gun Patent and is working with a well-known firearms manufacturer to reintroduce the Stinger Pen Gun with a conversion kit that will facilitate the transition from rimfire to centerfire and offering multiple barrel lengths and calibers.